ARCTraining/hpc2-software/book/course/spack/testinstall.md

 to it downloading and installing another, and it's quite happy doing that without needing any guidance.

 Let's now see how you can load that module, and use it.
-The first time you build something with Spack, you have to reload the setup script to make it find these newly build packages.
+If you're using [modules](https://modules.readthedocs.io/en/latest/) to access software you build with Spack as we are in this course, the first time you build something with Spack, you have to reload the setup script to make it find these newly build packages.
 In future this shouldn't be necessary:

 ```bash
 $ . spack/share/spack/setup-env.sh